The Milonguero Turn

 A Milonguero Turn, on the other hand, is representative of the type of turn that existed prior to Gustavo Naveira (re)discovering the Follower’s Molinete.
 Again, so the story goes.

-In it’s simplest form, the Milonguero Turn is one of the easiest of turns to accomplish with regards to Argentine Tango.
-It allows of the couple to stay with each other, and allows for an easeful experience vs. the Follower’s Molinete that is the default turn today.
+In it’s simplest form, the Milonguero Turn is where the Lead or Follower, typically the Follower, is led to a clean back-crossing step, an arced side step, and then a clean forward cross.
+The cleanliness of the crossing steps is noted elsewhere on tango topics, known as the “Dirty Cross“.
+The Milonguero Turn is one of the easiest of turns to accomplish with regards to Argentine Tango for a variety of reasons, most notably because there is no hip rotation for the partner that is performing the turn, there is no ‘pivot’, nor is there any Disassociation or Applied Disassociation.
+The turn allows of the couple to stay with each other and also allows for an easeful experience vs. the Follower’s Molinete that is the default turn today.
 And last but not least, it allows for the partnership to stay facing each other, while at the same time not expending a great deal of energy to ‘turn’ whereas the Follower’s Molinete does precisely that.
-While the Milonguero Turn is not sexy, it’s easy to see why it was abandoned in favor of it’s sexier cousin.
+While the Milonguero Turn is not sexy, it is in our estimation the more desirable and elegant turns.
+It is, however, easy to see why it was abandoned in favor of its sexier cousin.
 That said, don’t discard it simply because it’s not sexy, use it because it is insanely functional!

 Difficulty Rating: (2.5 / 5)